Heart of the Community seeks 2020 grant applicants

 The Heart of the Community Foundation is looking for projects to help fund in 2020.
 Over the past three years, the Heart of the Community Foundation has awarded over $167,000 to agencies in Rome and Floyd County.

-Applications are available at the Heart of the Community Facebook page, also at www.heartofthecommunity.org, or by calling Wanda Whitten, Redmond Regional Medical Center at 706-802-3824.
+Applications are available at the Heart of the Community Facebook page, also at www.heartofthecommunity.org, or by calling Wanda Whitten, Redmond Regional Medical Center, at 706-802-3924.

 The deadline for 2020 grant requests to be submitted is Jan.
 9. Grants will be formally awarded at the Awards of Honor event on Feb.
 8.